ReiterKM/liDARP/README.md

 This is the implementation of the Subline-Based, Location-Based, and Event-Based formulations for the static line-based Dial-a-Ride problem.
 We include the benchmark instances used to compare the models.

 ## Description
-This repository is split into three parts: the Subline- and Location-Based models, which are implemented in Python 3 with Gurobi, and the Event-Based model, which is implemented in C++ with CPLEX, and the benchmark instances.
+This repository is split into three parts: the Subline- and Location-Based models, which are implemented in Python 3 with Gurobi 10.0, and the Event-Based model, which is implemented in C++ 17 with CPLEX 22.1, and the benchmark instances.

 ### Location- and Subline-Based models